ir-uam/RELISON/docs/source/commdetection/algorithms/modularity.rst

 For the **balanced FastGreedy** algorithm, we have the following parameters:

-* *size*: the maximum allowed community size.
+* :code:`size`: the maximum allowed community size.

 whereas for the **Gini weighted FastGreedy**, we take the following parameter:

-* *lambda*: the weight given to the Gini index of the size distribution.
+*  :code:`lambda`: the weight given to the Gini index of the size distribution.

 Configuration file
 ^^^^^^^^^^^^^^^^^^